genesiscommunitysuccess/docs/docs/04_web/12_forms/01_foundation-forms.md

 You can click to view our [API documentation](./docs/api/index.md) in a separate area.
 :::

-`foundation-forms` is a library for building complex forms and filters at speed and at scale.

 A form enables a user to enter data, such as details of a new trade or a new user.
 When you create a form, you have to specify two main things.

 - The underlying data to be shown (objects, properties, and their types) must be retrieved either from a specific resource on the server (such as a Data Server) or from a JSON schema that you specify in your front-end code.